-A degree-seeking student is considered actively enrolled or "Active" if he or she is registered for at least one course, has been assigned an Instructor, and has not been administratively withdrawn for any reason.
-A student must enroll in at least one course in a given term during their program of study.
-If a student does not complete the course and does not enroll in at least one term in the subsequent term, he/she will be considered Inactive.
-A student who is considered Inactive must communicate with his/her advisor (advising@bottega.edu) and enroll in at least one course within 60 days in order to be considered Active again.
-Students who do not enroll in at least one course within 2 terms of their previous enrollment will be Withdrawn (either upon request by the student or Administratively Withdrawn by the University.
-Once a student withdraws or is administratively withdrawn, he or she must re-enroll and will be subject to the terms and conditions of the new enrollment agreement, including the new program of study requirements, if any updates or changes exist.
+A degree-seeking student is considered actively enrolled or "Active" if they are registered for at least one course, has been assigned an instructor, and has not been administratively withdrawn for any reason.
+A student must enroll in at least one course in each consecutive term during their program of study.
+If a student does not complete the course and does not enroll in at least one term in the subsequent term, they will be considered "Inactive."
+A student who is considered Inactive must communicate with their advisor and enroll in at least one course within 60 days to be considered Active again.
+Students who do not enroll in at least one course within two terms of their previous enrollment will be withdrawn-either upon request by the student or by administrative withdrawal by the University.
+Once a student withdraws or is administratively withdrawn, they must re-enroll and will be subject to the terms and conditions of the new enrollment agreement, including new tuition rates and new program of study requirements, if any updates or changes exist.